DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 * academic classroom-based learning of subjects including English and maths, including A levels in a sixth form college
 * basic skills courses on literacy, numeracy, English for speakers of other languages, and special needs

-Whichever route you choose, you could teach a diverse set of learners, including young people and adults.
+Whichever route you choose, you could teach a diverse set of learners.

 ## What qualifications do you need to teach in further education?